thomas-young-2013/mindware/README.md

-# Feature Engieering Toolkit
+# AutoML Toolkit
-A tookit for engineering features.
+The playground toolkit is used to nourish new AutoML algorithms.